-Our hero could dodge incoming missiles whilst taking out a number of attackers in easily executed combination moves that was reminiscent of The Matrix.
+Our hero could dodge incoming missiles whilst taking out a number of attackers in easily executed combination moves that was reminiscent of action sequences from The Matrix.

-In many ways this is the game that The Matrix could have been.
+In many ways this is the game that The Matrix could, and should, have been.

 The Viewtiful Joe Intro Sequence

 Check out the VFX power in Viewtiful Joe GameCube

 A summary of Viewtiful Joe on the GameCube